-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Havana is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Havana is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Havana who work in management occupations (18.14%), office and administrative support (15.27%), and sales jobs (11.12%), and law enforcement and fire fighting (8.73%).
+Unlike some towns, Havana isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Havana are a mix of both white- and blue-collar jobs.
+Overall, Havana is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Havana who work in office and administrative support (11.96%), sales jobs (11.12%), and law enforcement and fire fighting (8.73%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Havana has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Havana has few renters and college students.
 But the biggest reason it is quieter in Havana than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Havana may be for you.

-In terms of college education, Havana is nearly on par with the US average for all cities of 21.84%: 18.72% of adults 25 and older in Havana have a bachelor's degree or advanced degree.
+The overall education level of Havana is somewhat higher than in the average US city of 21.84%: 25.16% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Havana in 2010 was $22,461, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
-This equates to an annual income of $89,844 for a family of four.
+The per capita income in Havana in 2018 was $30,387, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
+This equates to an annual income of $121,548 for a family of four.
 However, Havana contains both very wealthy and poor people as well.

 Havana is an extremely ethnically-diverse town.
 The people who call Havana home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Havana residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Havana include English, Italian, German, and Scottish.
+Important ancestries of people in Havana include German, Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Havana is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.